Renting Out Your Home in Maryland: Everything You Should Consider

 1. Price the Home Properly

 This is a big one!
-How much your property rents for can have huge repercussions for you as a landlord.
+How much your property rents for can have huge repercussions for you as a landlord and impact how effectively you attract tenants.
 You must take care not to undercharge or overcharge your tenants.

 price a rental

-To find the right rent price for your rental listing, you’ll need due diligence.
-You can look online and see what similar rental properties in your local market are charging, or ask around the neighborhood to find a good rental rate.
+To find the right rent price for your rental house, you’ll need due diligence.
+You can look online and see what similar rental properties in your local market are charging, or ask around the neighborhood to find a good rental rate, as well as considering your own expenses, like maintenance, mortgage payments, costs of utilities, and property taxes.
 Alternatively, you may want to partner with an experienced company, like McKenna & Vane, to help you in this regard.

 2. Draft a Solid Lease Agreement

-Having a lease or rental agreement is absolutely necessary when putting your Maryland home on the rental market.
-Lease agreements are the foundation of every landlord-tenant relationship.
+Having a lease agreement is absolutely necessary when putting your Maryland home on the rental market.
+Rental or lease agreements are the foundation of every landlord-tenant relationship.
 They help each party know their rights and responsibilities.

 When drawing up the lease, there is certain information landlords must include to make it effective.
 The following is some of the information: